WP Engine vs Bluehost: General Info

 Bluehost and WP Engine also have knowledge bases that anyone can access to their platform for instant support.
 WP Engine is much more in-depth, however, and it contains hundreds of support papers for WordPress users.

-For our WordPress hosting survey, we polled hundreds of users every year.
-We call on users to rate the support level for all the big WordPress hosts.
-Here’s what Bluehost and WP Engine had to say about them:
+For our WordPress hosting survey, I polled hundreds of users every year.
+I called on users to rate the big WordPress hosts’ support level.

 - WP Engine’s overall support rating: 4.69/5